 Bistro 245 is found in the Opal Key Resort & Marina.
 It’s one of the best Key West restaurants for waterfront views.

 Located just steps from Mallory Square, the patio is a great place to catch world-famous sunsets.
 The Opal Key is the former site of the Margaritaville Resort, which has moved to another location on the island.
 It’s a sister hotel to the ultra-luxurious Sunset Key Cottages just off the harbor.

-Open for breakfast, lunch, and dinner, Bistro 245 offers a wide variety of American and Caribbean-inspired choices.
+Open for breakfast, lunch, and dinner.
+Bistro 245 offers a wide variety of American and Caribbean-inspired choices.
 Breakfast items include lobster eggs benedict, mango smoothies, French toast, and blueberry pancakes.
-For lunch, choose from grilled shrimp and quinoa salads, refreshing gazpacho, ahi tuna tacos, and classic Cuban sandwiches.
+Choose from grilled shrimp and quinoa salads, refreshing gazpacho, ahi tuna tacos, and classic Cuban sandwiches for lunch.

 Bistro 245 is of the best seafood restaurants on the island, and the dinner menu offers Gulf shrimp and lobster fettuccine, lemon garlic mahi, roasted Tuscan chicken, and pasta primavera.

 See Related: Best Day Trips From Tampa, Florida

 Address: 729 Thomas Street, Key West, FL 33040